pachyderm/docs-content/2.4.x/enterprise/auth/authentication/idp-dex.md

 ---
 # metadata #
 title: Identity Providers
-description: Learn how to enable users to log in to Pachyderm using their preferred identity provider.
+description: Learn how to enable users to log in to {{%productName%}} using their preferred identity provider.
 date:
 # taxonomy #
 tags: ["identity-providers", "permissions", "management", "integrations"]